 In this section, we’ll show you how to browse the Hubspot API documentation to obtain an API Endpoint URL that retrieves the specific information you need from your Hubspot account.

 If you already know your URL, or you want to use the same example URL as us, just skip to Step 4.

-The menu on the left contains a list of the available APIs each with its own endpoints.
+The menu on the left, starting with CRM API, contains a list of the available APIs each with its own endpoints.